What about tracking the nanny’s hours? What is required?

 In general, hours worked includes all time that the employee is required to be at the employer’s home and all time that the employee is required to be ‘on call’ in the course of his/her duties.

 These rules are governed by the » Fair Labor Standards Act.
 As a practical matter, very few (if any) families have a time clock or time cards.
-Failure to keep these records, however, leaves the family exposed to adverse action by a former nanny or housekeeper when a dispute occurs.
+Failure to track hours worked, however, leaves the family exposed to adverse action by a former nanny or housekeeper when a dispute occurs.
 The burden of proof of nanny time tracking in a dispute falls on the family.
-Many families utilize a Nanny Log and put this document to use as a time tracking and expense tracking tool.
+Many families utilize a Nanny Log and put this document to use for tracking hours worked and as an expense tracking tool.
 Still others utilize a calendar tool such as a Month-at-a-Glance style calendar booklet, as it is easy to stow in a drawer and keep for future reference.

 All families should have a written work agreement signed by both the household employee and the employer.
 The work agreement details job duties, schedule, hourly and guaranteed (if applicable) compensation, and treatment of overtime.
 A live in nanny must be paid for every hour on duty at the agreed hourly rate; the live out nanny is entitled to overtime (time and one-half) for hours over 40 worked in a week.